• Privacy Policy/Disclaimer

 Butter cookies win for best flavor.

-bowl of banana pudding with chessmen butter cookies
+A bowl of banana pudding made with butter cookies with a package of Chessmen butter cookies in the background.

 I used Chessman butter cookies by Pepperidge Farm.
 These unique cookies are stamped with the faces of chess pieces.
 Pretty cool if you are into chess, like my family.

-Texture: Butter cookies are crisp and crunchy and slightly softer than Nilla wafers.
+Texture: Butter cookies are crisp and crunchy but slightly softer than Nilla wafers.
 They softened over time in the pudding.

 After two to four hours of chilling in the refrigerator, these cookies had softened, the flavors blended, and the pudding was mouthwatering.

 However, similarly to Nilla wafers, they started to disintegrate into the pudding the longer the pudding was refrigerated.
-At 72 hours, they still tasted good, but the layer did not seem as obvious.
 If you love to taste the cookie layer in banana pudding like I do, keep this in mind.

 Cost: This was the biggest downfall to using Chessman butter cookies.
 Although the cost per bag was comparable to Nilla wafers, you need two bags to have enough cookies for a recipe that has 8 to 10 servings.